kirel/schema/README.md

     { :string => String } # is a schema
     { :foo => [{ :bar => DateTime }]} # is a schema

-Ruby has no Boolean class, therefore we define it, so we have
+Ruby has no Boolean class, therefore we define it, so we have:

+    "true".transform(Boolean) == true

-    Boolean # is a schema
+nil is also a valid schema but it transforms everything to nil:

+    "string".transform(nil) == nil

 In Hash-schemas keys may be optional indicated by a trailing question mark.